Predictive Modeling for High Impact Active Learning Classrooms: Introduction

 \section{Introduction}

-Despite lecture being the most common form of instruction for undergraduate science courses \cite[e.g.,][]{dancy_physics_2024, stains_anatomy_2018}, an extensive body of work has shown that classes that are composed of all lecture lead to higher failure rates \citep{freeman_active_2014, prather_national_2009}, lower student learning \citep{freeman_active_2014}, and less equitable outcomes across demographic groups \citep{theobald_active_2020} when compared to classes that utilize non-lecture instruction methods.
-These non-lecture methods are collectively referred to as ``active learning" and encompass a wide variety of classroom activities, such as clicker questions, group worksheets, and think-pair-share activities \citep{stains_anatomy_2018, smith_classroom_2013}.
-Accordingly, governmental and institutional bodies are recommending that instructors incorporate active learning into their classrooms \cite[e.g.,][]{olson_engage_2012}.
+Despite lecture being the most common form of instruction for undergraduate science courses [e.g., \cite{dancy_physics_2024, stains_anatomy_2018}], an extensive body of work has shown that classes in which instructors lecture for all of classroom time exhibit lower student learning \cite{freeman_active_2014}, higher student failure rates \cite{freeman_active_2014, prather_national_2009}, and less equitable student outcomes across demographic groups \cite{theobald_active_2020} than classes in which instructors utilize non-lecture methods.
+These non-lecture methods are collectively referred to as ``active learning" and encompass a wide variety of classroom activities, such as clicker questions, group worksheets, and think-pair-share activities \cite{stains_anatomy_2018, smith_classroom_2013}.
+Accordingly, governmental and institutional bodies recommend that science instructors incorporate active learning into their classrooms [e.g., \cite{olson_engage_2012}].

-There are, however, myriad definitions of the term active learning, creating ambiguity around how to enact these recommendations \citep{lombardi_curious_2021}.
+There are, however, myriad definitions of the term active learning, creating ambiguity around how to enact these recommendations \cite{lombardi_curious_2021}.
 There is also relatively little research pointing to which particular active learning strategies are most effective for student learning and for what portion of class time each strategy should be used to achieve these outcomes.
-Research studies that directly compare the effects of different active learning approaches on student learning outcomes are necessary to help instructors decide the types of active learning methods to implement and the best ways to implement them.
+Research studies that directly compare the effects of different active learning approaches on student learning outcomes are necessary to help instructors decide the types of active learning methods to implement and the best ways to implement them \cite{dancy_physics_2024}.